Application and Eligibility

 Exceptions may be made to the GPA requirements.
 An academic

-letter of recommendation and a statement of intent will be required of
+letter of recommendation and a letter of intent will be required of

 any student who does not meet the GPA requirement for most programs.

-Please contact the appropriate program manager for details.
+Please contact the appropriate Program Manager for details.
 Please note that submitting these items does not guarantee admission to the program.
-Programs at the Pompeu Fabra University in Barcelona, Spain; the Univeristy of El Salvador in Buenos Aires, Argentina; the University of Economics in Prague, Czech Republic; King's College in London, England and the University of Hyderabad in Hyderabad, India will not admit students who do not meet the GPA requirement.
+Programs at the Pompeu Fabra University and the Autonomous University in Barcelona, Spain; the Univeristy of El Salvador in Buenos Aires, Argentina; the University of Economics in Prague, Czech Republic; King's College in London, England and the University of Hyderabad in Hyderabad, India will not admit students who do not meet the GPA requirement.

 It is after the application deadline.
 Can I still apply?